Endrendrum Punnagai: Release

 Endrendrum Punnagai was given a U/A certificate by the Censor Board due to "a few adult comedy scenes".
 The film was released worldwide on 20 December 2013, clashing with Biriyani and the Hindi film Dhoom 3.
 It was distributed by Red Giant Movies in Tamil Nadu.
+Despite its lacklustre opening at the box office, the film picked up during its second week due to favourable word of mouth, and was considered a sleeper hit by the trade.

 Critical reception

 Sify wrote, "It's a [feel-good] breezy entertainer and it's got its heart in the right place" and the film "works big time due to director Ahmed's well- written script which encompass friendship, romance and an emotional father-son angle which has been handled sensitively".
 Sudhish Kamath of The Hindu wrote, "The first half is largely fun and jokes and the film gently breezes along, thanks to the bonding and chemistry between the guys.
 The problem with Endrendrum Punnagai is that it takes itself a tad too seriously instead of living up to the title and keeping it light.
 There's just too much drama...clichés employed to infuse drama into the sluggish second half that is further burdened with songs".

 S. Viswanath of Deccan Herald wrote, "Endrendrum Punnagai is no great shakes as ensemble entertainer.
 It does have its moments.
 Beginning on a breezy note, it peters out into a languid tale in the latter half.
 With a plot as predictable as chicory coffee, especially after friction among friends Endrendrum Punnagai does not turn out everlasting happiness as its title suggests".
 Gautaman Bhaskaran of Hindustan Times gave 1.5 stars and wrote, "Endrendrum Punnagai is predictable piece of a movie where we know what would happen when Trisha Krishnan's Priya walks into the lives of the three men as a project consultant for an ad film being made by them.
 It is bad enough that much of Tamil cinema is clocked in clichés and crassness.
 What is worse is that it continues to handle actors with immense potential with utter callousness".